Table of Contents

 This dish originated in the city of Catania in Sicily and is supposedly named after the opera Norma, written by Catania-born composer Vincenzo Bellini.
 The sauce is a simple combination of tomato and basil, with the addition of chunks of eggplant.

 Cheese is often grated over the top, so just ask for it without (senza formaggio).
-While it's definitely a Sicilian specialty, its popularity has spread to other parts of the country.
+While it's definitely a Sicilian specialty dish, its popularity has spread to other parts of the country.

 Vegan Italian Pizza